kut-man/Final-Project/README.md

 ![ppppppppppppppppppppp](https://user-images.githubusercontent.com/73386100/101728321-70885400-3ae0-11eb-80c4-55ccf179d710.png)

 When user see this window there will be some question: where to write a username and where password?
-Therefore we will create placeholders.
+Therefore, we will create placeholders.
 This placeholder will disappear when user will click on it.

 ```